Love Island (2015 TV series) series 4: Production

 During the final of the previous series on 24 July 2017, it was confirmed that Love Island would return for a fourth series due to air the following year.
-It becomes the fourth series from the current revived format, but sixth series overall.
+It became the fourth series from the current revived format, but sixth series overall.
 Caroline Flack and Iain Stirling were confirmed to continue their roles as presenter and narrator, respectively.
 The first 10-second teaser for the new series began airing on 21 April 2018 with a second teaser released on 29 April.
 A full-length trailer was released on 17 May, which Stephanie Chase of Digital Spy pointed out included "all our favourite lingo from the show".
 On 23 May, it was confirmed that the series would begin on 4 June on ITV2.
 On 27 May, it was announced that a new spin-off, "Love Island: The Morning After", had been commissioned for the series.
-It is hosted by Kem Cetinay and Arielle Free and is a daily podcast delivering the freshest gossip to the fans.
+It was hosted by Kem Cetinay and Arielle Free and was a daily podcast that delivered the freshest gossip to the fans.
 First look pictures of the villa were released on 31 May.
-The sixteenth episode of the series, first broadcast on 21 June 2018, features a tribute to series 2 contestant Sophie Gradon, who died on 20 June.
+The sixteenth episode of the series, first broadcast on 21 June 2018, featured a tribute to series 2 contestant Sophie Gradon, who died on 20 June.

 Some of the episodes in this series were aired outside of the usual 9pm timeslot due to the FIFA World Cup.